mozilla/experimenter/docs/adrs/0012-exposure-events-and-coenrolling-features.md

 An exposure event is emitted for _every_ message that is displayed, even if the message came bundled with the app.

-An extra manual step in data analysis is get the message keys from the experiment, and then to match up the exposure events to the experiment.
+An extra manual step in data analysis is needed to get the message keys from the experiment, and then to match up the exposure events to the experiment.

 * Bad, because it increases the number of false positive exposure events; increasing bandwidth and compute costs
 * Bad, because it involves a change to the feature JSON, and the user to change their behavior.
 * Bad, because it requires changes to the exposure event schema, which could affect every experiment.
 * Bad, because it requires additional steps to the data-analysis, some of which will be impossible to automate.

-### Annotate the message with the experiment slug
+### Option 3: Annotate the message with the experiment slug in the feature JSON

-Instead of the user telling the feature which messaage is under experiment, the user annotate the message with the experiment slug.
+Instead of the user telling the feature which _message_ is under experiment, the user annotates the message with the _experiment_ slug.

+i.e. remove the `message-under-experiment` property, and replace it with a new optional `experiment` message property.

 ```json
 {